Rudra-Halder/Assignment-4/README.md

 preventDefault() stops the browser's default action (like a link opening a page). stopPropagation() stops the event from bubbling up to parent elements, so the parent handlers don't get triggered by mistake.

-How to Run:

-Make sure index.html, style.css, script.js, and jobs.png are in the same folder.

-Open index.html with Live Server in VS Code.